Priyanka-2027/Priyanka-2027/README.md

 - 🔹 Contributing consistently to **GitHub** through MERN & ML projects .
 - 🔹 Preparing for **AI/ML & Full-Stack internships**

-⭐ *Focused on merging AI with full-stack innovation to build real-world solutions*
+⭐ *Focused on merging AI with full-stack innovation to build real-world solutions.*

 ---